 Then I started practicing my technique.
 Later on in junior high, I volunteered to do makeup for the school plays.
 Pretty soon I had everyone lining up to get their makeup done with the little fishing tackle box I had assembled with the few spare cosmetics and powder puffs I had.
-I knew then that I didn’t want to do the whole cast in a hurry, I only wanted to do the main stars of the show and do their makeup to perfection.
+I knew then that I didn’t want to do the whole cast in a hurry, I only wanted to do the main stars of the show and do their makeup to elaborate perfection.
 The teacher always scolded me for taking so long on each person, so I quit.

 In retrospect, those years were crucial in developing my eye as a makeup artist.
 I still remember how it felt to feel unattractive and invisible.

 I've developed and fine tuned the makeup skills I have now.
 Its exciting for me to have the power to create and transform someone's new look or introduce them to the power of great makeup.
 My life is devoted to share my knowledge, my talent and vision to others who want it.
 I still want each and everyone who sits in my makeup chair to look as beautiful and feel as possible every time.
 I put together a line of skincare of cosmetics that I am proud to use and sell that are effective, affordable and a pleasure to use.
 Using anyone of the products will make a positive change in your life. ~ JIll Harth